-COST OF SALES AND GROSS PROFIT: The Company's total cost of sales increased 9.1% to 6.6 million, or 10.5% of total revenue, in 1999 from 6.1 million, or 10.7% of total revenue, in 1998.
+COST OF SALES AND GROSS PROFIT: The Company's total cost of sales increased 9.1% to \$6.6 million, or 10.5% of total revenue, in 1999 from \$6.1 million, or 10.7% of total revenue, in 1998.
 The increase was principally attributable to higher salaries and related expenses associated with increased headcount to support the growth in software license and maintenance revenue.

-As a result of the foregoing, the Company's gross profit increased 11.9% to \$56.5 million in 1999 from \$50.5 million in 1998.
+As a result of the foregoing, the Company's gross profit increased 11.9% to 56.5 million in 1999 from 50.5 million in 1998.

 SELLING AND MARKETING: Selling and marketing expenses increased 16.7% in 1999 to \$15.3 million, or 24.3% of total revenue, from \$13.1 million, or 23.2% of total revenue, in 1998.
 The increase was primarily the result of additional headcount and facility costs associated with the establishment of strategic direct sales offices in Houston, Texas; Minneapolis, Minnesota and New England in the latter part of fiscal 1998, as well as the Company's expanded presence in China and a slightly revised sales model in Detroit.
-Higher commission costs associated with several direct sales to major account customers also contributed to the current year increase.
-The Company anticipates that it will continue to make significant investments in its global sales and marketing organization to strengthen its competitive position and to support its worldwide sales channels and marketing strategies.
+Higher commission costs associated with several direct sales to major account customers also contributed to the increase.

 RESEARCH AND DEVELOPMENT: Research and development expenses increased 15.9% in 1999 to \$13.5 million, or 21.3% of total revenue, from \$11.6 million, or 20.6% of total revenue, in 1998.
 The increase in 1999 resulted from additional headcount and facility costs associated with the acquisition of Centric Engineering Systems and, to a lesser extent, additional headcount within the corporate product creation group.
 These increases were partially offset by the capitalization of approximately \$516,000 of internal labor costs related to new commercial product releases in 1999.
-The Company has traditionally invested significant resources in research and development activities and intends to continue to make significant investments in the future.